(30) Article

 "Their example is like that of a person who lit a fire, and when it illuminated what was around him, Allah took away their light and left them in darkness, so they could not see anything."

-This verse is a mirror for every person who, after finding the light of faith, then turns to darkness.
+This verse is a mirror for every person who, after finding the light of faith, turns to darkness again.
 The one who abandons faith appears to be alive, but in reality, he has become a living corpse.
-The light from his face, the effect from his tongue, and the peace from his heart are all snatched away.
+The light from his face, the effect from his tongue, and the peace from his heart are all taken away.

-The temporary benefits of the world, the temporary honors, and the dreams of false freedom—all these are beautiful deceptions of Satan.
-He makes man believe that by getting out of the prison of faith, he will get success, but in reality, it is not success but the death of the soul.
+The temporary benefits of the world, temporary honors, and false dreams of freedom—all these are beautiful deceptions of Satan.
+He makes man believe that he will achieve success by getting out of the prison of faith, but in reality, it is not success but the death of the soul.

 Allah Almighty said: